greg-gajda/spark-examples/notes/classification/dt-classification.md

-# Classification using Decision Tree
+# Classification of customers using Decision Tree

 Here are notes from examining some classification algorithms available in Spark’s MLLib with data excerpted from AdventureWorksDW2012 sample database.